igvteam/igv-docs/README.md

 - Here is the [Jenkins Snapshot Doc Website](http://cancerdev/hudson/view/IGV%20Website/job/IGV%20Docs%20Website%20SNAPSHOT/) project for building the test site.
 This will auto-build on its own ~5 minutes after any commit to `main`.

 [Pandoc](https://pandoc.org/) is also included in the Conda environment.
-I've had luck converting our Wiki pages by doing a copy-paste into GDocs, exporting as Word .docx, and then using the following command:
+I've had luck converting pages by doing a copy-paste into GDocs, exporting as Word .docx, and then using the following command:
 `pandoc wiki_page.docx -t markdown_phpextra -o wiki_page.md`

-The result may still require some editing but should give a good start.
-Watch out for headings in particular as MkDocs seems to prefer the use of \# and \#\# markers instead of equal- and dash-underlining.
-It definitely gets confused when both styles are present.